 Output the args, separated by spaces, terminated with a newline.
 The return status is always 0.
 If '-n' is specified, the trailing newline is suppressed.
 If the '-e' option is given, interpretation of the following backslash-escaped characters is enabled.
 The '-E' option disables the interpretation of these escape characters, even on systems where they are interpreted by default.
-The xpg\echo shell option may be used to dynamically determine whether or not echo expands these escape characters by default. echo interprets the following escape sequences:
+The $xpg{-}$ echo shell option may be used to dynamically determine whether or not echo expands these escape characters by default. echo does not interpret '--' to mean the end of options.

+echo interprets the following escape sequences:

 - \a alert (bell)

 - \b backspace

 - \c suppress trailing newline

 - \e escape

 - \f form feed

 - \n new line

 - \r carriage return

 - \t horizontal tab

 - \v vertical tab

 - \\ backslash

-- nnn the eight-bit character whose value is the octal value nnn (one to three digits)

-- xHH the eight-bit character whose value is the hexadecimal value HH (one or two hex digits)
+$\0nnn$ the eight-bit character whose value is the octal value nnn (zero to three octal digits) nnn the eight-bit character whose value is the octal value $nnn$ (one to three octal digits) ∖x HH the eight-bit character whose value is the hexa decimal value $H\!H$ (one or two hex digits)